finnerrrrr/UBS-Coding-Challenge-2025/README.md

 Auto-validation & feedback: locally test; on failure, retry with concise feedback; on success, store the new scroll to improve future retrieval.

+#### Note:

+This code is not optimised for latency, it focuses more on accuracy and consistency of results.
+Thus, it might take awhile it run.

 ## Methods used
 Vector retrieval: IndexFlatIP on L2-normalized embeddings (cosine similarity).